mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/project-policies/index.md

 ---
 layout: layout.pug
 beta: true
-navigationTitle: Project Policies
+navigationTitle: Project Role Bindings
-title: Project Policies
+title: Project Role Bindings
-menuWeight: 1
+menuWeight: 4
-excerpt: Project Policies grant access to a specified Project Role for a specified group of people.
+excerpt: Project Role Bindings grant access to a specified Project Role for a specified group of people.
 ---

-Project Policies grant access to a specified Project Role for a specified group of people.
+Project Role Bindings grant access to a specified Project Role for a specified group of people.

-Before you can create a Project Policy, ensure you have created a Group.
+Before you can create a Project Role Binding, ensure you have created a Group.
 A Kommander Group can contain one or several Identity Provider users and/or groups.

 Then, you can assign a role to this Kommander Group: